smithlabs/todoist-deck-clear/README.md

 The "Backup Tasks" script is a Python script that allows you to back up tasks from Todoist projects.
 It uses the Todoist API to retrieve project information and tasks, and then creates backups in JSON format.

+This script supports a --dry-run feature, allowing you to simulate the actions it would perform without actually making any changes.

 #### Details

 To use the script, follow these steps: